 A Polish payslip usually shows gross pay, employee-side social insurance deductions, health insurance, PIT withholding, and net pay.
 Common labels include emerytalne, rentowe, chorobowe, zdrowotne, and zaliczka na PIT.
 There is no single mandatory payslip template in Poland, so layouts vary by employer, but the core deduction flow stays consistent.

-If you are searching for a Polish payslip explained in English, the fastest approach is to treat it as a decoding exercise rather than a payroll theory lesson.
+Treat a Polish payslip as a decoding exercise rather than a payroll theory lesson.
 Match each line to one of four functions: earnings, employee deductions, tax, or the final payout.
 That lets you identify where wynagrodzenie brutto appears, which ZUS deductions sit underneath it, how PIT is shown, and where the final net amount is listed.

 Most Polish payslips contain the same building blocks, even when the wording or order changes: